rayfrankenstein/AITOW/README.md

 "I've worked for 15 different companies, and 13 of those had a standup.
 And of those 13/13 were a status report."--JamesBarney, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

 ---
+"All these teams down in the weeds are obsessed with following the rituals to a tee thinking that makes them good little devs.
+When the whole point is so the middle and upper managements can track your activity to the minute and judge your performance."--matt-attach, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
 "Totally agree.
 In my experience management likes agile since they set all these random goals on an arbitrary timeline.
 Devs hate agile since there are all these random goals that must be met by an arbitrary deadline.

 Plus doing large scale architectural changes is really hard in two week (or whatever) time slices.